 Ericsson: to look at the implementation of values.
 We looks at one example of proposal 3 of 16QAM DFT.
 In practice UE may be better.
 We recognize the difficulty but we need consider the usefulness of these numbers.
 We provided the comments and encouraged companies to check.

 Power class 3 100 MHz

-Proposal 1: Numbers in the “PROP #1” column assuming QCOM PTRS processing is agreed
+Option 1: Numbers in the “PROP #1” column assuming QCOM PTRS processing is agreed

-Proposal 2: PROP2 column
+Option 2: PROP2 column